310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
 What's wrong, Takamine!
-Why are you slouching in the corner there?!
+Why are you slouching in the corner there!?

 Did something sad happen to you?
 Alright, don't worry, I’ll share my energy with you! ☆
 {% endbubble %}